-PSY 204 CHILD AND ADOLESCENT DEVELOPMENT 3 semester hours
+PSY 204 CHILD AND ADOLESCENT DEVELOPMENT

 This course examines cognitive, physical and socioemotional growth from conception through adolescence.
 Emphasis is placed on research and methodology within the field.
 Environmental and socio-cultural influences on development are examined.
 Prerequisite: PSY 111 with a 'C' or higher.